h55nick/machine-learning/projects/smartcab/README.md

 * gamma-d = gammma change calculation
 * success% = success rate at iteration 100
 * max-% (t) = trial that best success rate was achieved
-* effort = indicates how slowly the car got to destination (low is good)
+* effort = indicates how slowly the car got to destination (low is good) This is a measure (over 15) of the number of iterations it took to get to the destination so the faster (lower) it got there the better.

 |alpha | gamma | alpha-d | gamma-d | success% | max-% (t) | effort |
 |---|---|---|---|---|---|---|